Killing of Andrew Harper: Appeals

-On 4 August, the Attorney General's Office confirmed that it had received a request to review the sentences under the unduly lenient sentence scheme.

-On 19 August 2020, Bowers and Cole made applications for permission to appeal against their convictions for manslaughter, and against the sentences that they had received.

-On 21 August, the Attorney-General applied for permission to refer the killers' sentences to the Court of Appeal on the basis that she considered them to be "unduly lenient".
+On 4 August, the Attorney General's Office said that it had received a request to review the sentences under the unduly lenient sentence scheme.
+On 19 August, Bowers and Cole made applications for permission to appeal against their convictions for manslaughter, and against the sentences that they had received.
+On 21 August, the Attorney General applied for permission to refer the killers' sentences to the Court of Appeal on the basis that they were "unduly lenient".
 On 28 August, Long applied for permission to appeal against his sentence, on the basis that it was too severe.

-The Attorney-General's application for permission to refer and the defendants' applications for permission to appeal were heard by the Court of Appeal on 30 November 2020, the Attorney-General Suella Braverman appearing personally.
+The applications made by the defendants and by the Attorney General were heard by the Court of Appeal on 30 November.